brooklabteam/SC2-genome-curation/README.md

 ---

-Useful command line code to manipulate genomes:
+##Useful command line code to manipulate genomes

 To add a prefix to every sequence in a compiled file: